 Child abuse is family violence

-In respect of a child, child abuse is a form of family violence and includes behaviour that causes a child to hear, to witness, or to otherwise be exposed to the effects of family violence.
+In respect of a child, child abuse is a form of family violence.
+It includes behaviour where a child is the direct victim of abuse as well as behaviour that causes a child to hear, to witness, or to otherwise be exposed to the effects of family violence.

-Examples of such behaviour are listed in section 5(1)(b) of the FVP Act.
+Examples of such behaviour are listed in section 5(1)(b) of the FVP Act and in section 4AB(4) of the FL Act.
 These include overhearing threats of physical abuse, seeing or hearing an assault of a family member by another family member, comforting or providing assistance to a family member who has been physically abused, cleaning up a site after property has been intentionally damaged, and being present when police officers attend a family violence incident.

-Cases where children are the direct victims of child abuse (e.g. they are the victims of physical or sexual abuse) are dealt with by the relevant state authority and in the Children’s Court (see Chapter 1.4: The Children’s Court).
+Child abuse cases are dealt with in different courts and jurisdictions under different state and federal laws.
+Cases where children are the direct victims of physical, sexual or emotional abuse are dealt with by Child Protection in the relevant state or territory and in the Children’s Court (see Chapter 1.4: The Children’s Court).